top of page

 German House Spirits: Beer Donkey (Bieresel)

-Der Bieresel loves beer and other fermented beverages, such as apple cider, mead or wine.
+Bieresel loves beer and other fermented beverages, such as apple cider, mead or wine.
 In German folklore the beer donkey lives in wine or beer cellars, public houses, breweries and farmhouse basements.
-He's known to visit pubs or Kneipen.
+He's known to visit pubs or Kneipen, and has a trickster side.

-In certain ways he relates to the Eight Immortals of Chinese lore, who in some stories are happily addicted to wine as the Eight Drunken Immortals.
-They may appear on Earth dressed as peasants with donkey companions.
+In certain ways he relates to the Eight Immortals of Chinese lore.
+The Eight Drunken Immortals is a martial arts style.
+One move is "riding the donkey backward", based on a feat of Zhang.
+The Immortals may appear on Earth dressed as peasants with donkey companions.

 The Donkey's a good protector of the cellar.
-If an owner goes down it's best to bring a dish of beer or cider to acknowledge the Donkey.
-A dish or glass of alcoholic drink each night is also acceptable to der Bieresel as tribute for continued good fortune.
+An owner should leave a dish of beer or cider to please the Donkey.
+A dish or glass of alcoholic drink each night is acceptable to Bieresel as tribute for continued good fortune.
+One may raise a glass to this spirit before taking a drink.

 This animal may play trickster cards.
 If given permission to indulge, the Donkey can drain a barrel of beer in minutes.
 Like the Roggenhund or Rye Dog, this spirit is never satisfied.
 Sometimes der Bieresel comes into a drinking establishment and drinks it all dry.

-The sight of the Donkey might signal the approach of the Moss Mother, a mythical entity who brews her own beer.
+The sight of the Donkey might signal the approach of the Moss Mother, a mythical entity connected to the Earth, who brews her own beer.
 Moss Mother appears in the Lora Ley Fantasy Fiction series of novels.

 In autumn Moss Mother travels to Harvest Festivals and homes throughout the land as an aspect of Nerthe (Nerthus, Hertha, Erde) the Earth Goddess.
 Where the people celebrate veneration of the Earth, in public halls or under the stars, Moss Mother leaves a blessing.